Rosa Luxemburg: In arts and literature

 Luxemburg's life and death have inspired numerous works of art and literature.
 Bertolt Brecht's 1919 poem "Epitaph" honours her, and was set to music by Kurt Weill in The Berlin Requiem.
 In cinema, her story was most famously depicted in Margarethe von Trotta's 1986 biographical film, Rosa Luxemburg, starring Barbara Sukowa, which won the Best Actress award at the 1986 Cannes Film Festival.
 Von Trotta described Luxemburg as "the first victim of National Socialism".
 The Quebec painter Jean-Paul Riopelle created a monumental thirty-painting fresco in 1992, Tribute to Rosa Luxemburg, which is on permanent display at the Musée national des beaux-arts du Québec.

-She has appeared as a character in several novels, including Alfred Döblin's Karl and Rosa, Jonathan Rabb's Rosa (2005), and William T. Vollmann's historical fiction Europe Central (2005).
+She has appeared as a character in several novels, including Alfred Döblin's Karl and Rosa, Andrei Platonov's Chevengur, Jonathan Rabb's Rosa (2005), and William T. Vollmann's historical fiction Europe Central (2005).
 The graphic novel Red Rosa (2015) by Kate Evans provides a biographical account of her life.
 The feminist magazine Lux, launched in 2020, is named in her honour, describing her as "one of the most creative minds to remake the socialist tradition".

 From 1913 until her death, Luxemburg pursued a lifelong interest in botany by collecting and studying plant specimens.
 Her personal herbarium, comprising 18 notebooks with 377 specimens, is held at the Archive of Modern Records in Warsaw.
 She collected many of the plants during her imprisonments, finding in the work a therapeutic escape and a connection to the outside world.
 The collection, which features plants from Berlin, Wronki, Wrocław, and the Alps, contains handwritten notes on the species, location, and date of collection.